Yan-XYR/csc415-p1-Yan-XYR/README.md

 ## ./hw

 ## What the prgram does:
-## This program prints "CSC415, This prgram has been written by Yanrui Xu!
+## This program prints "CSC415, This prgram has been written by Yanrui Xu!"